theHostileNegotiator/KWBandage/PatchNotes.md

 	* Removed Flag
 5. Weapon is set up to have unlimited clip size but uses different method compared to other weapons that also have unlimited clip size
 	* While inconsequential, will now have a ClipSize of "0" and given a tiny firing duration.
+	   * Improved Weapon behaviour and improved consistency with stock and upgraded version
 6. Unit only leaves behind small debris when destroyed, does not leave a husk to crash to the ground like other air units
 	* Added model from APOC's art pack, new debris object and added it to the "OCL_GDIHammerheadInitialDebris" OCL
+7. Turrets do not rotate, only pitch
+	* Fixed Skeleton, adding separate turret and pitch bones
+		* Adjusted animations, turrets have more appropriate neutral position when attacking and slight pitch down in other animation states
 #### FireHawk
 1. Contrails show when in Formation Preview and when Stratofighing
 	* Changed how draws work.
 Particle Effects will not show under specific conditions, use PARSE_NORMAL Condition "NONE" instead of PARSE_DEFAULT